 You never know what to expect.
 I always prefer to meet and greet before the owner goes on holiday.
 John and I love to meet new people and it's great for owners to know their much loved animals will be well cared for!

-Three months since joining Aussie House Sitters we have completed 6 house sits of various lifestyles.
+In just three months since joining Aussie House Sitters we have completed six house sits in a variety of environments and locations.